Shikaga/PitchBlackAnalysis/index.md

 Consider:

-In *Alien*, a [greedy crew member] brings a dangerous alien on board in an attempt to get rich.
+In *Alien*, Ash brings a dangerous alien on board in an attempt to get rich.
 The Xenomorph escapes, and then slowly hunts down each of the crew members in turn while the crew, headed by Ripley, try to track it down.

 By contrast, in the first half of *Pitch Black*, John's brings a dangerous being on board in an attempt to get rich.
 Riddick escapes, and then (we are lead to believe) slowly hunts down each of the crew members in turn while the crew, led by Fry, try to track him down.